Introduction

 Command-Line Interface

-The skeleton code we have provided for ttywrite
+The skeleton code we have provided for ttywrite already parses

 and validates command-line arguments.
 To do so, it uses the